-The Audio Technica ATH-DSR9BT caught my attention because the Pure Digital Drive technology that goes into it.
-It simplifies the chain of processing that audio signals go through and seems like a sensible way to progress in terms of audio fidelity.
-Additionally, it doesn’t require me to purchase DACs/Amps outside of my source.
+The Audio Technica ATH-DSR9BT caught my attention because of the Pure Digital Drive technology that goes into it.
+It simplifies the chain of processing that audio signals go through, and seems like a sensible way to progress in terms of audio fidelity.
+Additionally, it doesn’t require the purchase of DACs/Amps outside of source.

-In addition to that, I wanted headphones that represent the highs more faithfully because all my previous headphones roll off the highs and create what I feel is a dull sound.
-It came down to a choice between Grado, Beyerdynamic, and Audio-Technica, and I preferred the design of the Audio-Technica over the other two especially because the M-40x and MSR-7 were well done.
+In addition, I wanted a pair of headphones that represent the highs more faithfully because all my previous headphones roll off the highs and create a dull sound.
+It came down to a choice between Grado, Beyerdynamic, and Audio-Technica, and I preferred the design of the Audio-Technica over the other two, especially because the M-40x and MSR-7 were well done.

 - »Clean audio quality with great secondary characteristics (imaging, transient response, soundstage in particular)

 - »Relatively good battery life (drains to ~40% over 12 hour days for me)

 - »Durable headband